eribertomota/forensics-samples/README.md

     # losetup -d /dev/loop0
     $ xz fs.ext4

+Note: BTRFS needs an image with 150 MB.

 ## License

 All files in this project were created by me.
 You can see my female Samoyed